 David J. Foran, PhD

-The overarching mission of the Biomedical Informatics Shared Resource is to provide the requisite tools, expertise, and training to foster advances in research and discovery while enhancing patient care and initiating and sustaining productive collaborations among investigators at Rutgers Cancer Institute of New Jersey and throughout the clinical and research communities.
+The overarching mission of Bioinformatics is to provide leading-edge data acquisition and analysis tools, computational informatics expertise, data analysis, and intensive training to foster advances in research and discovery in investigative oncology.
+Application of these activities to genomic data from patient samples is enhancing patient care and initiating and sustaining productive collaborations among Rutgers Cancer Institute investigators and throughout the clinical and basic research community.

 To optimize the support we provide to our basic, clinical and population research programs, Bioinformatics is organized into the following sections:

 - Clinical and Research Information Technology (IT)